openbfdev/.github/profile/README.md

 3. **Contribute:** Make your contributions, whether it's fixing bugs, adding new features, or improving documentation.

 4. **Submit Pull Requests:** Push your changes to your forked repository and submit a pull request.
 We'll review it and provide feedback.

+If you're interested in being part of this initiative let me know and We'll add you to the `openbfdev` organization so you can create repos here and contribute to existing ones.

+Also feel free to open a GitHub Discussion [here](https://github.com/orgs/openbfdev/discussions).